-Marlins activate Bour, back in lineup vs. Braves
+Marlins activate Bour off DL, starts Friday

 Manager Don Mattingly said third baseman Martin Prado and shortstop Adeiny Hechavarria are on the same timetable as they recover from injuries.

-Prado, on the DL twice this season with a strained right hamstring, and Hechavarria, sidelined since May 9 with a strained left oblique, will likely spend several days on rehab assignments at Double-A Jacksonville.
+Prado, on the DL twice this season with a strained right hamstring, and Hechavarria, sidelined since May 9 with a strained left oblique, likely will spend several days on rehab assignments at Double-A Jacksonville.
 Both were set to play their first game Friday.